Renormalisation in the flow approach for singular SPDEs: Main results

 \subsection{Renormalisation at the level of the SPDE}

-In this section, we explain how the renormalisation procedures we have developed in the previous sections come back at the level of the SPDE \ref{maineq}.
+In this section, we explain how the renormalisation procedures we have developed in the previous sections come back at the level of the SPDE \eqref{maineq}.
 It is the counterpart of one of the main results of \cite{BCCH} in the context of regularity structures.
 Nevertheless, the method of proof is by far simpler in the flow approach, as we use quite elementary arguments.
 Note that this result has also been proved with a recursive definition of the models with a duality argument in \cite{BB21b}.
 We choose not to use duality as, on the contrary of recursive models in regularity structures, we do not have a clear cut between the algebraic renormalisation and the evaluation of trees.
 Both procedures are intertwined.
 This simplification is noteworthy and advocating in favour of the flow approach.
-We forget for this section the decoration $\mfv$, since it will not play any role here.
-We start this section with the intuitive but somewhat tedious to prove lemma.
+We forget for this section the decoration $\mfv$, since it will be set to $1$ everywhere and thus will not play any role.
+In other words, grafts can occur on every node, accordingly to the rules set in Section \ref{trees}.
+We start this section with the intuitive (in the view of Example \ref{exMloc}) lemma.